-As a student in this course, I will develop the ability to:Illustrate the patterns and processes of evolution using examples from the peer-reviewed literature (assessment tasks: tutorials 1 and 2, midcourse test, wikis, final exam)Describe the mechanisms of evolution at the genetic level, and conduct and interpret basic population genetic analyses (assessment tasks: tutorials 3 and 4, final exam)Build and interpret phylogenetic trees, and apply these skills to infer the evolutionary history of natural populations and species (assessment tasks: tutorials 5 and 6, final exam)Explain why understanding evolution is important in everyday life, both orally and in writing (assessment tasks: tutorials, wikis)Transferable Skills RegisterAs a student in this course, I will develop the following skills:Synthesising information.
+As a student in this course, I will develop the ability to:Illustrate the patterns and processes of evolution using examples from the peer-reviewed literature (assessment tasks: midcourse test, wikis, final exam)Describe the mechanisms of evolution at the genetic/genomic level, and interpret basic population genetic/genomic analyses (assessment tasks: midcourse test, final exam)Build and interpret phylogenetic trees, and apply these skills to infer evolutionary history (assessment tasks: midcourse test, final exam)Explain why understanding evolution is important in everyday life, both orally and in writing (assessment tasks: peer assessments, wikis)Transferable Skills RegisterAs a student in this course, I will develop the following skills:Synthesising information.
 In everyday life and in many job situations you will be required to read information from different sources, construct your own understanding and shape your own viewpoint.
-This skill will developed when answering questions from selected readings in tutorials 1-2 and when you work on your wikis.Analysing and interpreting data.
+This skill will be developed when answering questions from selected readings in tutorials 1-2 and when writing your wikis.Analysing and interpreting data.
 Important for research, as well as in a number of private-sector organizations.
-This skill will be developed when we assist you to analyse and interpret population genetic and phylogenetic data in tutorials 3-6.
+This skill will be developed when we assist you to analyse and interpret population genetic and phylogenetic data in tutorials 3-4.

 YOU WILL BE ALLOCATED TO A TBL TEAM (AND A TUTORIAL) DURING THE FIRST WEEK OF TERM 1.